 top of page

-YECAP Indigenous Fellows Joined Three-Day Training in Chiang Mai, Thailand
+YECAP Indigenous Fellows Join Three-Day Training in Chiang Mai, Thailand

 Indigenous youth climate activists from across Asia and the Pacific participated in a three-day YECAP Fellows Training Programme in Chiang Mai, Thailand